 Step off the Hedonic Treadmill: This is the tendency to focus on an object of desire, achieve that desire, experience brief (not permanent) happiness, and then change focus to another desire.
 If we constantly have to buy new things to feel happy, life can get expensive.
 Once we make enough money to be comfortable, making more money doesn't make us happier and will typically just lead to more spending.

-- Check out Seahawk Savings.
+- Always ask about student discounts.
+Check out Seahawk Savings.

 - Buy used (autos, furniture, fitness equipment, etc.).

 - Cook for yourself instead of going to restaurants or coffee shops.